 There are another two stories connected to the same point:

-“I heard from the Admo”r, author of the Birkat Avraham: In the beginning, when Rebbe Mendele arrived in the Land of Israel, he settled in Peki’in.
-His plan was that they would work the land for half a day and study Torah for half a day.
-The ba’al davar came to him and told him that if he would not leave Peki’in, he would be leaving the world entirely.
+“I heard from the Admor, author of the Birkat Avraham: In the beginning, when Rebbe Mendele arrived in the Land of Israel, he settled in Peki’in.
+His plan was for the group to work the land for half a day and study Torah for half a day.
+The ba’al davar (evil force) came to him and told him that if he would not leave Peki’in, he would be leaving the world entirely.
 The ba’al davar threatened to focus strictly upon him.
-With no option to remain, Rebbe Menachem Mendel left Peki’in.
+With no option to remain there, Rebbe Menachem Mendel left Peki’in.
 If he had remained there, it would have been possible for him to exchange in Heaven all the abundance to the entire world so that it would come specifically from the Land of Israel.
 The ba’al davar did not agree to this.”
 (Vayehi Or, page 120)

 The words of the Rebbe sounded to them like an attempt to cheer them up, which did not fit their mood, and they continued to complain.
 Then the Rebbe said that he sees with his ruach hakodesh that the messenger is already nearby and that they can borrow money to buy food on credit.
 Later, Rebbe Menachem Mendel sorrowfully pointed out that if they had listened to his advice and held out for just a short time more, they would have absolved themselves of their dependence on funds from overseas and the community would have enjoyed financial independence.